Kit Hesketh-Harvey: Personal life and death

 In 1986, Hesketh-Harvey married actress Catherine Rabett; they had two children.
 The couple divorced in 2021.
 His sister is Sarah Sands, former editor of the London Evening Standard and the Today programme on BBC Radio 4.
 He lived in Norfolk and Cornwall.

-Hesketh-Harvey owned All Saints' Church in Stoke Ferry until his death on 1 February 2023, at the age of 65.
+Hesketh-Harvey owned All Saints' Church in Stoke Ferry in Norfolk until his death on 1 February 2023, at the age of 65.

 Kit Hesketh-Harvey's life and legacy were featured in The Times and The Telegraph, with a piece written by British radio presenter and journalist Libby Purves.
 Her reflection highlights Hesketh-Harvey’s contributions to British comedy, theatre, and broadcasting.